 On June 18, 1892, 431 Marlborough was purchased from Susan Watson by Julius Eichberg.
 He and his wife, Sophia (Mertens) Eichberg, made it their home.
 They previously had lived at 101 Pembroke.

 Julius Eichberg was a composer, violinist, and music educator.
-The former director of music at the Boston Museum, he was director of the Boston Conservatory of Music and supervisor of music for the Boston Public Schools.
+The former director of music at the Boston Museum theatre, in 1867 he founded the Boston Conservatory of Music and, that same year, he was appointed general supervisor and director of music for all of the public high schools in Boston.

 Julius Eichberg died in January of 1893, soon after moving to 431 Marlborough.
-Sophia Eichberg continued to live at 431 Marlborough.
+Sophia Eichberg and Annie King continued to make it their home.

-By the 1896-1897 winter season, she had been joined by their daughter, Annie Philippine (Eichberg) King, the widow of Tyler Bacheller King.
 In August of 1898, Annie King married again, in England, to publisher John Lane.
 After their marriage, they lived in England and by December of 1898, Sophia Eichberg had moved there as well.
-Annie (Eichberg) King Lane subsequently became a novelist.
+Annie (Eichberg) King Lane was an author of novels and short stories.